How to Apply for College

-Applications for college admissions at 4-year, 2-year and technical colleges are now being accepted.
-Seniors are encouraged to submit applications as soon as possible, preferably before December 1.
-Some colleges may close admissions in January.
+Deadlines for applications for college admissions at 4-year, 2-year and technical colleges are quickly approaching.
+Some colleges may have already closed admissions.
+Seniors are encouraged to submit applications TODAY.

 Complete the application online